santolucito/CPSC112-game/README.md

 Methods to edit
 - findSolutions

 Great, now you can play the game!
 There is only one (major) problem left.
-If you run out of moves you are just stuck.
-We should be able to generate a new board in the middle of the game if you run out of possible swaps.
-Also, have you noticed that "Hint" button in the game?
-It would be nice if that actually worked too.
+If there are no legal swaps left on the board, the game should generate a brand-new board if the user wants to continue to play.
+However, right now, the game doesn't notice that there are no legal swaps left, so the user is just stuck with nothing to do.
+Therefore, you should now add code that will be called by the game to see if there are any legal swaps currently on the board.
+The game will use this method you write in two places: (1) if your method says there are no legal swaps left, the game will generate a new board and (2) the "Hint" button in the game will display current swaps that the user can consider.

-When we click the hint button, all the squares that can be swapped to create a match should be highlighted.
-We have taken care of the highlighting, you just need to implement the "findSolutions" method so that it returns a list of all the squares that could be swapped.
-So calling findSolutions() with the following board should return [(0,0),(0,1),(1,0),(1,1), etc.].
+Note that while (1) only requires detecting whether there are any legal swaps at all, (2) requires ennumerating all legal swaps the user can take.
+In particular, when the user clicks on the hint button, all the squares that can be swapped to create a match should be highlighted.
+The code that we have pre-written has already taken care of the highlighting, but you just need to implement the "findSolutions" method that will return a list of all squares that can be swapped.
+For example, calling findSolutions() with the following board should return [(0,0),(0,1),(1,0),(1,1), etc.].
 The order doesn't matter, and there can be duplicates.

 ![Alt Board](/Board2.png)